itsamrit/Python/README.md

-I am bad when even a single loop brackets comes and i just want to quit😡😡😡😡😡😡 while writing also it takes times because autocomplete not works😤😤😤 in looping and its so confusing😤😤 FOUND SPEED GOES SIGNIFICANTLY DOWN AND LOGICAL THINKING IN LOOP OF [[]] SO TRY TO AVOID so x= c[0] and grid[x][y] instead of grid[c[0]][c[1]]
+I am bad when even a single loop brackets comes and i just want to quit😡😡😡😡😡😡 while writing also it takes times because autocomplete not works😤😤😤 in looping and its so confusing😤😤 FOUND SPEED GOES SIGNIFICANTLY DOWN AND LOGICAL THINKING IN LOOP OF [[]] SO TRY TO AVOID

+THERE ARE MANY FLAGS U CAN PUT, REMOVE A SINGLE SOLUTION

+so x= c[0] and grid[x][y] instead of grid[c[0]][c[1]]

 NO PAIRS in python simple language